 ACTIVISM AND INJUSTICE

 From 2013 to 2017, Shakursky actively participated in various anti-fascist and anarchist actions in Penza and Moscow.
 His activism extended beyond political boundaries as he supported homeless animal shelters, organized food not bombs initiatives, and contributed to musical projects.
 Amidst his activism, Shakursky pursued academic endeavors, enrolling in the Faculty of Physics, Mathematics, and Natural Sciences at Penza State University.
+In the antifascist movement, Ilya became known around 2013 after a controversial video showed him and his girlfriend surrounded by about twenty neo-Nazis.
+They attempted to provoke him.

 NETWORK CASE: